pivotal/blog/README.md

 ## Viewing on Staging

 You can also double check your work by looking on [the staging site](https://pivotal-cf-blog-staging.cfapps.io/).
+Every PR deployed to it's own path ex. `/254`.
 Draft posts are only published there.

 ## Errors???